MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/overview.md

 ## Azure Developer CLI templates

 **Azure Developer CLI templates** are sample repositories created using the Azure Developer CLI conventions so that you can use `azd`.
-Each template includes application code, tools, and infrastructure code.
+Each template includes app code, tools, and infrastructure code.
 The template configures continuous integration and delivery (CI/CD) pipelines.
 These pipelines serve as a foundation from which you can build upon and customize to create your own solutions.

 The quickest way to get started with azd is to refer to the README in an Azure Developer CLI enabled template.

 This list is grouped by supported language.
-Each repository contains a complete sample ToDo application with a web frontend built in React.js and the backend API built using a specific azd supported language.
+Each repository contains a complete sample ToDo app with a web frontend built in React.js and the backend API built using a specific azd supported language.

 ### [Node.js](#tab/nodejs)